neednotapply/TerminalAI/README.md

 respond are marked inactive and omitted from the selection list.

-Logs produced by the `/print` command or when saving on exit are written under the `logs` directory, which is created automatically if needed.
+Logs produced by the `/print` command or when saving on exit are written under the `data/logs` directory, which is created automatically if needed.

 ## Automatic population

-The `shodanscan.py` helper uses the [Shodan](https://www.shodan.io/) API to keep `endpoints.csv` up to date.
+The `shodanscan.py` helper uses the [Shodan](https://www.shodan.io/) API to keep `data/endpoints.csv` up to date.
 It performs two tasks:

 1. Verify the online status of servers already present in the CSV using batched queries per port.